 Delivery of the Judgment: People's Tribunal on the Murder of Journalists

-On 19 September 2022, the closing session of the People's Tribunal on the Murder of Journalists will take place in the Nieuwe Kerk in The Hague.
+On 19 September 2022, the closing session of the People's Tribunal on the Murder of Journalists took place in the Nieuwe Kerk in The Hague.
 Press freedom representatives and supporters from all over the world will gather to hear the delivery of the judgment.

 Why is the People's Tribunal so important?